dennisXZX/web-developer-notes/Angular.md

   // dictate the value is passed from container using @Input() decorator
   @Input() rating: number;
   // we can also use an alias, so now outside this component we pass the value using [pageRating]='product.starRating'
+  // but inside the component, we use the 'rating' property to store the value
   @Input('pageRating') rating: number;
 }
 ```